dreamsudo/Psypher-AI-Threat-Assessor/USER-MANUAL.md

 # The Psypher AI Threat Assessor — User Manual

-> *Illustrated edition — 50+ schematic figures embedded throughout.
-Each figure traces to its exact source file and Developer-Manual section.*

 **Psypher AI Threat Assessor**
 *Full-stack AI/ML security — MITRE ATLAS–grounded penetration testing of the model and the infrastructure it runs on* **Powered by Claude · Designed by PsypherLabs**